themkat/unixissuperior-talk/slides.md

 ---

+# Curious?
+What should you research next?

+* File permissions and the chmod command
+* Environment variables
+* bash script syntax (if, loops etc.)
+* Alternative shells (zsh, fish etc.)

+---

-Thank you all!
-Now go home and learn more about Unix-inspired systems! :)
+-> Thank you all! <-
+-> Now go home and learn more about Unix-inspired systems! :) <-